 To maintain their proficiency, technicians are urged to perform blood drawing and processing at least once each week (or 8 times each 2 months).
-The Coordinating Center analyzes the study data to assure that all technicians collecting and processing blood in the Field Centers are performing these procedures frequently enough to maintain their proficiency.
+The Coordinating Center analyzes the study data to report on the number of times that technicians collect and process blood in the Field Centers.